jgat/marking-assistant/README.md

 $ ./TODO.py random P04 P10 P11    # Chooses a random unmarked script from P04 or P10 or P11
 ```

-* Add/edit a code mark and general comments to a script, using your favourite `$EDITOR`:
+* Add/edit marks and comments to a script, using your favourite `$EDITOR`:

 ```
 $ ./TODO.py mark P01/s1234567.py